-12.6.4 In our evidence session with the Welsh Equality Commissioners, we heard that the approaches of the Welsh and UK Governments towards equality and human rights wereas diverging.

-- 12.6.5 This was highlighted in the report on a United Kingdom Bill of Rights published by the UK Government's Commission on a Bill of Rights.
-110 It noted the distinctive approach towards human rights taken by the National Assembly and Welsh Government, including the development of a system of rights protection in Wales.
-The Commission commented noting: 'We would want strongly to support the right of the devolved administrations and legislatures, in their areas of competence, to introduce additional rights if, but only if, they thought it right to do so'. - 12.6.6 The Commission on a Bill of Rights also noted general levels of satisfaction with the Human Rights Act in Wales: 'In general, there was satisfaction with the Human Rights Act and the current system of rights protection developed by the Welsh Government and Assembly within its devolved competence under the Government of Wales Act 2006.
+- 12.6.4 In our evidence session with the Welsh Equality Commissioners, we heard that the approaches of the Welsh and UK Governments towards equality and human rights were diverging. - 12.6.5 This was highlighted in the report on a United Kingdom Bill of Rights published by the UK Government's Commission on a Bill of Rights.
+It noted the distinctive approach towards human rights taken by the National Assembly and Welsh Government, including the development of a system of rights protection in Wales.
+The Commission commented: 'We would want strongly to support the right of the devolved administrations and legislatures, in their areas of competence, to introduce additional rights if, but only if, they thought it right to do so'. - 12.6.6 The Commission on a Bill of Rights also noted general levels of satisfaction with the Human Rights Act in Wales: 'In general, there was satisfaction with the Human Rights Act and the current system of rights protection developed by the Welsh Government and Assembly within its devolved competence under the Government of Wales Act 2006.
 This included legislation such as the Welsh Language (Wales) Measure 2011 and the Rights of Children and Young Persons (Wales) Measure 2011.
-As a result, it was suggested that these and other policy areas were now a matter for the devolved institutions in Wales and not issues which should figure in any discussion on a UK Bill of Rights.
-Concern was also expressed that if a UK Bill of Rights contained justiciable provisions that touched on devolved areas of competence, such as language, they could disturb the delicate balancing which had been achieved in Wales through instruments such as the Welsh Language Measure'. - 12.6.7 We understand that PSED is part of the Welsh Government's strategy for equality.
-However, the current legal position is that, if the UK Parliament were ever to repeal the PSED, the Specific Duties made under it would also fall. - 12.6.8 There is an argument that the National Assembly should have primary legislative competence to determine how public bodies operating in areas of devolved responsibility.
-We believer agree that devolved legislative clarity inthis area would be improved if desirable.
-This should include the National Assembly were given having competence in respect of the devolved public sector in respect of the socio-economic duty provided for under section 1 of the 2010 Equality Act.
-This has the objective of reducing inequality of outcome resulting from socio-economic disadvantage. - 12.6.9 The Equality and Human Rights Commission (EHRC) is an organisation with responsibilities throughout Great Britain.
-However, the EHRC is solely accountable to Ministers of the UK Government.
-This is despite the fact that Welsh Ministers have responsibilities on equality.
-We agree with the Welsh Government that EHRC needs to develop into a body that.which is jointly accountable to Welsh Government Ministers as well as to Ministers of the UK Government.
-This would recogniseing the fact that both have the equality responsibilities that they both have. - 12.6.10 In addition we understand that there are concerns about underrepresentation of people from many of the protected groups in public appointments to the boards and governing bodies of devolved public sector organisations in Wales.
-The Equality Act 2010 allows positive actiondiscrimination only in very limited circumstances.
-The Welsh Government is seeking legislative competence for the National Assembly over whether and to what the extent to which positive actiondiscrimination is permitted in public appointments to the boards or governing bodies of devolved public sector organisations in Wales.
+As a result, it was suggested that these and other policy areas were now a matter for the devolved institutions in

-110 Commission on a Bill of Rights (2012) -A UK Bill of Rights?
+$\overline{}^{107}$ Commission on a Bill of Rights (2012) A UK Bill of Rights?
 The Choice Before Us.